Psalm 83: Lessons for Seeking God’s Deliverance When Attacked

 • God will humble His enemies to allow them the chance to repent.
 God would not immediately destroy Israel’s enemies.
 Because He does not want any to perish, He would first humble His enemies to give them a chance to turn to Him and repent of their rebellions against Him: “16 Fill their faces with dishonor, so that they will seek Your name, Lord.
 17 May they be ashamed and dismayed forever, and may they be humiliated and perish,” (Ps.
 83:16-17).
 As one commentator observes, “Asaph ended this psalm with an unexpected turn.
 After praying for the destruction of Israel’s enemies, he prayed that they would be thoroughly humbled (fill their faces with shame) so they would be led to seek Yahweh.
 Asaph understood what we often forget: people will often only seek the LORD if they are first laid low before His power.
 There is a sense in which God must defeat us before He will save us.”
 (David Guzik on Ps.
 83). (emphasis original).6

-• God loves all sinners and does not want anyone to perish: God will not instantly destroy sinners.
+• God loves all sinners and, He does not want anyone to perish: God will not instantly destroy sinners.
 If He did that, all humans would perish.
 God instead initially disciplines and humbles sinners because He wants everyone to repent and be saved: “The Lord is not slow about His promise, as some count slowness, but is patient toward you, not wishing for any to perish but for all to come to repentance.”
 (2 Pet.
 3:9).
 By modeling God’s holy character, the Jews were meant to be a light to the nations.
 “I am the LORD, I have called you in righteousness, I will also hold you by the hand and watch over you, and I will appoint you as a covenant to the people, as a light to the nations,” (Is.
 42:6).

 • Pray for your enemies.
 In addition to trusting in God’s promises, He also wants you to pray for and show love to your enemies.
 “But I say to you, love your enemies and pray for those who persecute you,” (Matt.
 5:44).
 “But I say to you who hear, love your enemies, do good to those who hate you,” (Lk.
 6:27).
 “If your enemy is hungry, give him food to eat; and if he is thirsty, give him water to drink;” (Prov.
 25:21; Ro.
 12:20).
 “Do not be overcome by evil, but overcome evil with good.”
 (Ro.
 12:21).
 Are you praying for and showing love to your enemies?